tingwai-to/greendeal/README.md

     * **`buyer_public_key`**: (public key)

-        This public key is tied to the `quantity` of tickets purchased. `buyer_public_key` is explicitly stated to give flexibility, eg if someone wants to gift the "seats" to another person.
+        This public key is tied to all the "seats" purchased. `buyer_public_key` is explicitly stated to give flexibility, eg if someone wants to gift the "seats" to another person.
 Public key is also checked for permission during `refund`.

     * **`promo_id`**: (str)

         Desired promo to purchase.

-    * **`quantity`** (int)
+    * **`quantity`**: (int)

         Desired number of "seats" to purchase.
-Cannot exceed the number of remaining "seats" left (contract will throw error if exceeded).
+Cannot exceed the number of remaining "seats" left (contract will return False if exceeded).

 ### `refund`